-Optional: Moped and motorbike cover
+Moped and motorbike cover

-You can add optional cover to some of the benefits in this policy for unexpected events that happen when you're riding a moped or motorbike on your journey.
+This policy automatically covers you for unexpected events that happen when you're riding a moped or motorbike on your journey.

 What we mean by riding a moped or motorbike

 When we use the phrase 'riding a moped or motorbike', we mean driving or being a passenger on any two-wheel moped or motorbike (including motorbike taxi or rideshare).